JinnZ2/Emotions-as-Sensors/sensors/README.md

 > Emotion = Sensor

+> Invitation, not imposition.
+These sensors encourage recalibration, not coercion.

 Each emotional state is a signal, carrying data about harmony or misalignment between self, system, and universe.
 Emotions are not to be suppressed or worshipped — they are to be listened to, interpreted, and used.

 Energy Principle (Elder Logic)